MatthiasLHK/CS2101UG/docs/UserGuide.md

 Example(s):

-`deletecontact 2` deletes the second contact in the displayed contact list
+`deletecontact 2` deletes the second contact in the displayed contact list.

 Expected Outcome: